Mike Hostilo Law Firm

 The National Floor Safety Institute further estimates that “slip and fall” cases account for over one million emergency room visits per year, or approximately 12%.
 Among adults over 65, slips and falls are the second highest cause of injury-related deaths, according to research cited by the National Library of Medicine of the National Institutes of Health.

 As the name implies, these are accident injuries caused when a person falls because of slippery or uneven walking surfaces.
-Slips and falls cost an estimated $50 billion in medical costs in 2015, according to the U.S. Centers for Disease Control (CDC).
+Slips and falls lawyer cost an estimated $50 billion in medical costs in 2015, according to the U.S. Centers for Disease Control (CDC).

 As with most cases, holding a premises owner accountable in a “slip and fall” claim can be difficult.
 What seems like a straightforward case can become complicated very quickly.